tiennguyen12g/react-native-chart-tnbt/README.md

 I hope to disscuss about any the problem with you.
 Thank you !!!

 ### This package is for Android
+## Test
+You can clone this repo to test package.

 ## Installation using npm
    ```bash